busraguleryux/irregularsudoku/README.md

 I have created my own irregular sudoku via the website https://sudokuspoiler.com , I entered some random numbers into the cells and wrote my codes accordingly.

-I am entering my codes here along with another .pl document.
+I am uploading my codes with another .pl document.